-^{} Students can only register with prior approval from the HOD
+\ Students can only register with prior approval from the HOD

-(3) B-Tech: Engineering: Electrical (LC): Computer Systems
+(3) B-Tech: Engineering: Electrical (LC): Computer Systems (BTECSI)

-MODULES PREREQUISITES Semester offered (subject to change) Module Codes Last Possible Semester of Registration Computer Networks 4# Network Systems 3 2 CNET402 July 202 I Database Programming 4 # Database Principles 3 I Only (once in two years) See note DBPR401 January 2021 Software Engineering 4 Software Engineering 3 2 Only (once in two years) See note SWEN401 July 2021 Electronic Comm.
-Systems 4 None I Only ECMS401 January 2021 Electronic Communications 4 Engineering Mathematics 4 2 Only ECOM 402 July 2021 Circuit Analysis 4# None I Only CRTA401 January 2021
+MODULES PREREQUISITES Semester offered (subject to change) Module Codes Last Possible Semester of Registration Computer Networks 4 # Network Systems 3 I and 2 CNET402 July 2021 (January 2021 registration) Database Programming 4 # Database Principles 3 I Only (once in two years) See note DBPR401 January 2021 Software Engineering 4 Software Engineering 3 2 Only (once in two years) See note SWEN401 July 2021 (January 2021 registration) Electronic Comm.
+Systems 4 None I Only ECMS401 January 2021 Electronic Communications 4 Engineering Mathematics 4 2 Only ECOM 402 July 2021 (January 2021 registration) Circuit Analysis 4 # None I Only CRTA401 January 2021

-[#] Denotes that a final written exam is included in the assessment (as opposed to continuous assessment)
+Denotes that a final written exam is included in the assessment (as opposed to continuous assessment)

-^{} Students can only register with prior approval from the HOD
+\ Students can only register with prior approval from the HOD

-^{ / } Database Programming 4 will only be offered in January 2019 and 2021 and Software Engineering 4 will only be offered in July 2020.
+\ / \\ Database Programming 4 will only be offered in January 2019 and 2021 and Software Engineering 4 will only be offered in July 2020.